Information which can be perfectly represented only by continuous data.

 RAM

-The computer component that stores most of the information needed while the computer is running.
-Larger and slower than the CPU cache, but smaller and faster than the hard drive.
+computer is running.
+Larger and slower than the CPU cache, but smaller and

 Read evaluate print loop